platyplus/hasura-cli-supplement/README.md

 You need to install [Deno](https://deno.land/) first.

-Then you can install the extended CLI with:
+Then you can install the CLI supplement with:

 ```
 deno install -A --unstable hasura-sup https://github.com/platyplus/hasura-modules/raw/master/index.ts